Exit

 This procedure is similar to the myringotomy where the fluid is drained from the middle ear via incision.
 After the incision, a hollow tube made out of plastic or metal is inserted into the eardrum and provides ventilation for about 6-12 months.
 The tube is slowly pushed out as the incision heals.
 Again, this may only be a temporary fix and not the long-term solution to how to fix eustachian tube dysfunction.

-Interested in fixing your Eustachian tube dysfunction?
+Interested in fixing your Eustachian Tube Dysfunction?
 Call Kaplan Sinus Relief today.

 Call Dr. Kaplan and his team at 713-766-1818 with any questions or schedule an appointment online today.
 Lasting relief could be one phone call away.